Contact us

 What is Addiction?

-Addiction is a multifaceted and deeply ingrained condition characterized by a chronic and compulsive engagement in a substance, behavior, or activity, where an individual experiences an overwhelming urge or craving, loss of control, and continued use or engagement despite negative consequences.
+Addiction is a medical condition characterized by a chronic and compulsive engagement in a substance, behavior, or activity, where an individual experiences an overwhelming urge or craving, loss of control, and continued use or engagement despite negative consequences.

 This compulsive and continuous engagement in addictive behavior often results in significant impairment in various aspects of their life, including physical health, mental well-being, relationships, and overall functioning.
 It involves a complex interplay of biological, psychological, social, and environmental factors, contributing to the development, maintenance, and relapse of addictive behaviors.